olegkrivtsov/using-zend-framework-3-book/README.md

 To generate the book HTML, use the [OpenBook](https://github.com/olegkrivtsov/openbook) tool.
 Before committing your changes please ensure you fixed all (where possible) errors/warnings reported by the tool.

 Names of contributors will be carefully listed under the *Acknowledgments* section of the book.
-(If I forgot to mention your contribution, please do not hesitate to ask - I'm may be just rather busy at work).
+(If I forgot to mention your contribution, please do not hesitate to ask - I may be just rather busy at work).